 There has been a lot of debate recently about whether you should perform data analysis directly on a MongoDB instance like you would with a traditional SQL based relational database.
 This has led to much stress for those trying to decide between SQL and NoSQL databases.
 For those with this dilemma, best practices should be defined to simplify the decision.
 Unfortunately, if you’re an analyst tasked with building a dashboard on data from a NoSQL database, you may not have much of a choice – you have to make it work, whether or not it’s best practice.
 Either way, you should be familiar with the options available when you are considering doing analytics on MongoDB.

 In this article, we’ll briefly cover the distinct advantages of both document-based NoSQL databases like MongoDB as well as traditional Relational Database Management Systems (RDBMSs – we’ll call these relational databases or SQL databases).
 This will help us better understand the cause for concern about doing analytics on MongoDB.
 Then we’ll have a look at what new options are emerging for doing data analysis directly on MongoDB.

 Want to jump in and get your hands dirty instead of reading an article?
 Check out the live demo on our MongoDB analytics page.

-Advantages of SQL Databases
+What are the Advantages of SQL Databases?